UBC-DSCI/rudaux2/README.md

   - `posixpath`
   - `pandas`

-## File organization
+## Description

-#### `course.py`

-Functions that do things for an entire course.
-Current functions include:
+Code to create a `course` object (which needs a Canvas host name and a Canvas course ID).
+Methods to get and send data from that course.
+Current methods include:

+- `course.get_student_ids` - Read Canvas authentication token from an environment variable, takes a Canvas host name (includes https://) and the Canvas course id and returns a list of the student id's of all students currently enrolled in the course.

-- `get_assignments` - Reads a Canvas authentication token from an environment variable, takes a Canvas host name (includes https://) and the Canvas course id and returns a Pandas data frame with all existing assignments and their attributes/data.
+- `course.get_assignments` - Reads a Canvas authentication token from an environment variable, takes a Canvas host name (includes https://) and the Canvas course id and returns a Pandas data frame with all existing assignments and their attributes/data.

+- `course.get_assignment_due_date` - Takes the name of a Canvas assignment and returns the due date.